 A Tool To Reduce You and Your Family’s DBA Benefits

 The insurance company will set up an appointment for you to meet with their Labor Market Survey person.
 This person will try and find jobs in your geographical area that you can perform.
-Then the DBA insurance company will try and use these jobs to decrease your weekly permanent disability award.
+Then the DBA insurance company will try and use the Labor Market Survey report to decrease your weekly permanent disability award.

 A Concerning Example (or why this is important to you and your family)

 For example: You earned $2,200 per week as a DBA employee.
-You had a disabling back injury that prevents you from returning to work at your DBA employment.
+You have a disabling back injury that prevents you from returning to work at your DBA employment.
 You return to your geographical area (say, Fresno, California).
-The Labor Market Survey states that there are jobs that you are qualified to perform in the Fresno area where you can earn $1,900 considering your physical disability, education, aptitudes and work experience.
+The Labor Market Survey states that there are jobs that you are qualified to perform in the Fresno area (where you live) where you can earn $1,900 considering your physical disability, education, aptitudes and work experience.

 If the Judge believes and credits the Labor Market Survey - your weekly permanent disability award will be as follows: